 Sanitizer vs. Hand Washing

-Many doctors still believe that nothing can compare to a good ole’ hand washing.
+Many doctors and the CDC still believe that nothing can compare to a good ole’ hand washing.

 Hand sanitizers may help you cut down on the bacteria.
 However, it can’t take the place of washing hands with soap and water.

 Using hand sanitizer, in my opinion, should only be used when soap and water are not available, but not when hands are visibly dirty…